Skip to main content

 The majority of homeowners and local home inspectors cannot always easily identify the age of electrical wiring.
 It often takes a trained and licensed electrician to properly do this.
 In general, if your home was built between 1920 and 1960, the wiring that was used can have a tendency to dry rot and cause problems.
 If your home falls in the age range, and you have not had an inspection in the last few years, we recommend you schedule an inspection to determine if your home’s wiring is up-to-date.

-Usually, this is because you have overloaded the circuit with things like; air conditioners, TVs, microwaves, fans, toasters, heaters, etc. It does not always matter how big your service is, these issues usually have to do with a branch circuit, which is from the breaker box to the problem device.
+This usually happens when you have overloaded the circuit with things like; air conditioners, TVs, microwaves, fans, toasters, heaters, etc. It does not always matter how big your service is, these issues usually have to do with a branch circuit, which is from the breaker box to the problem device.

 Fuses and circuit breakers both essentially perform the same electrical function in your home, which is disrupting the flow of electricity when a fault is sensed.
 A fuse will have to be replaced once it has tripped, whereas a circuit breaker won’t need replacement.
 It is for this reason that circuit breakers are more commonly used in homes throughout the KC metro.